 - The respondent enters a plea of responsible, not responsible or no plea.

-- The respondent and the complainant or University, may each present an opening statement and a closing statement before the Board.
-The respondent and complainant/University may view each other’s statements on live video feed.
+- The respondent, and the complainant and/or University, may each present an opening statement and a closing statement before the Board.
+The respondent and complainant and/or University may view each other’s statements on live video feed.

-- The respondent and complainant or University may present evidence and witnesses.
+- The respondent and complainant and/or University may present evidence and witnesses.
 Witnesses may be cross-examined by the hearing board in opposing party’s presence.
 The board will privately cross-examine the respondent, the complainant, and any witnesses they deem necessary.
-The respondent and complainant may view testimony on live video feed.
+The respondent and complainant and/or University may view testimony on live video feed.

 - After all of the evidence has been introduced, the parties will be excused from the room so that the board may deliberate.